 Growing up in the South has taught me that no matter what the occasion, there has to be lots of food.
 If it’s comfort food, even better.
 And no matter if you’re on a diet, those calories don’t count on a special occasion, right?
 Over the years, I’ve been told to “put some meat on those bones” a time or two.
 And there is no end to temptations around Thanksgiving and Christmas time.
 So how do you survive the holidays on keto?

-So why on earth did I decide last year to start on a Ketogenic diet right before the Holidays?
+And why on earth did I decide in 2017 to start on a ketogenic diet right before the Holidays?
 Well, I wanted to lose some weight.
 I realized that the 40 individual fun size Twix bar wrappers piled up on my desk from Halloween was probably not the best way to cope with that.
-So I went to work researching the Ketogenic diet and what I found are the 5 basic tips that I compiled in my beginner’s guide.
-You can check those out here!
+So I went to work researching the ketogenic diet and what I found are the 5 basic steps to get started that I compiled in my beginner’s guide.

 The keto diet is so easy to stick with even during the Holidays.
 Don’t worry about all those carb heavy temptations, I’ll show you exactly how to stay in keto and keep shedding the pounds.

 1. Ignore or Replace…or Cheat!

 The key to sticking with any diet or way of eating is preparation.
 It’s no different with a ketogenic diet.
 The first thing you should prepare is your mind.
 I decided last year on Halloween that I would start the diet the following week.

 That gave me enough time to empty my pantry of temptations either by eating it, donating it, or throwing it away.
 It also got me into the mindset of ignore or replace.
 You can either ignore the temptations during the holidays and pretend they don’t exist.
 Or you can replace it with a keto version.
 And there are so many keto versions of your Holiday favorites.
 Seriously!